Alternative Addiction Treatments and Therapies

 As you watch your body’s physiological reactions change in real-time, you can learn the crucial skill of self-regulation that is so important in addiction recovery.

 For example, a biofeedback program called HeartMath utilizes an earpiece or finger piece to measure heart rate variability (HRV), or the beat-to-beat changes in your heart rhythm.
 This information is displayed on a computer screen in front of you so that you can monitor what factors might affect your HRV in a positive or negative way.
-Enhancing your HRV can help you deal with stress more effectively, thereby having the potential to influence drug-related choices you may make.
+Enhancing your HRV can help you deal with stress more effectively, affording you the potential to influence drug-related choices you may make.
 You will also learn techniques to help effect more positive change.

 Neurofeedback works very similarly in that you are using real-time feedback to self-regulate.
 This process differs in the fact that you hook up electrodes to your head to monitor brain waves instead.